AntonioAntonio-ai/GroinkParms/README.txt

 So, trying for precision with this program is a lost cause.
 Good luck ;)

 ==Coming Soon???==
 I'll probably update this program and work out some kinks in like a week or 2 years.
-In the meanwhile, feel free to make the algorithm better and add some new features and failsafes and other puppydog updates.
+In the meanwhile, feel free to make it good.

 ==Copyright==
 I don't care about this, just don't claim that you made this program.